ILIAS-eLearning/ILIAS/src/KioskMode/README.md

 * `State` MUST only contain information about the view (not about LP, completion, ...)
 * `View` MUST NOT maintain state of the view internally.
+* `View::render` MUST NOT render controls that trigger a page change.
+It MAY provide controls that open new browser windows.
+* `View::render` MAY make asynchronues request and change the displayed HTML on the client-side accordingly.
+* The button-controls provided in `View::buildControls` MUST only be used to change the views status.
+Changes in the systems status MUST be initiated via a POST-request.

 ## Implementing a Player